QiwiPivi/QiwiPivi/README.md

     <h1>Hello there, I`m QiwiPiwi</h1>
   </div>

  <div id="header" align="center".
     <h2>Welcome to my Portfolio! 🌟</h1>
   </div>

-👋 Hey there!
-I'm QiwiPiwi, but you can call me Daria.
-I am a software engineering student.
+👋 I am a software engineering student who wants to join a website or application development project someday.
+I'm not indifferent to the gamedev✨

 ## 🚀 Skills that Propel Me: